jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 Utilities or Suppliers in case of Contestable Markets.
 Any End-user or self-generation entity not connected to a Distribution Utility shall remit its corresponding Universal Charge directly to the TRANSCO.
-Collections by the Distribution Utilities shall be remitted to the PSALM on or before the fifteenth (15th) day of the succeeding month, net of any amount due to the Distribution Utility.
+Collections by the DUs shall be remitted to the
+PSALM on or before the fifteenth (15th) day of the succeeding month, net of any amount due to the Distribution Utility.
 (b) Separate books of accounts shall be maintained by the Distribution